Written by Frances Molé

 For example, when we are unwell, our body will adjust to conserve energy by lowering our temperature and increasing our appetite (5).
 Conversely, when we are on holiday and eat more than usual, our appetite decreases, and body temperature increases to assist in energy unilisation.
 These changes, along with other physiological systems, are due to evolutionary traits to protect the body and keep it within balance.

-For example, if your set point is around 65kg, this weight may drop significantly after a period of starvation.
-After re-feeding or overfeeding, your body weight will "overshoot" or increase above 65kg before your body stabilises within a set point of 5% (e.g. ~68kg).
+For example, if your set point is around 65kg, this weight may drop significantly due to a period of restrictive eating.
+After re-feeding or overfeeding, your body weight will "overshoot" or increase above 65kg before stabilising within a set point of 5% (e.g. ~68kg).
 Keep in mind this is just an example and may look different for everyone.

-A question that is frequently asked is whether metabolism can be ruined after periods of unbalanced eating (i.e., undereating, overeating, and re-feeding).
-The answer is that metabolism can't be 'ruined' or 'damaged'; as this suggests that metabolic changes are irreversible.
+A question we hear frequently in the TCN Clinic is whether metabolism can be ruined after periods of unbalanced eating (i.e., undereating, overeating, and re-feeding).
+The answer is that metabolism cannot be 'ruined' or 'damaged'; as this suggests that metabolic changes are irreversible.
 When actually, the natural body process is undergoing metabolic adaptation.
 This metabolic adaptation is how our body responds and adjusts our metabolism to what we eat (10,11).

 Remember that metabolism is the array of chemical processes that occur in our body, metabolic rate is the energy required to fuel these processes.